FEBRUARY, 1983

 procedures.

-3. Have test conditions simulated "worst case"
+3. Have test conditions simulated "worst case"production conditions?
+A computer may function

 well under minimal production stress (as in